v74c63t/web102-flashcards/README.md

 Describe any challenges encountered while building the app.

 The main issue I ran into is getting fuse.js to work with answers that involve dates.
 Sometimes, it scores the incorrect dates too well and marks it correct when it should not be.
 In the end, I just decided to check the dates in a different way using date objects, so if someone enters the date in a different format, it will still be marked as correct if the date is the same.
+Other than that, I did not really struggle since I basically completed half of the required functionalities without knowing during the previous part so I only had to add little to this part.

 ## License